01.21.2025 Samantha Eskew

 What is the total amount I have to repay once my grace period ends?
 Correct!

-Remember: Interest will continue to accrue on the principal balance in addition to being added to those loan balances that did not accrue interest while you were attending school.
+Remember: Interest will continue to accrue on the principal balance and be added to those loan balances that did not accrue interest while you were attending school.

 RATES FOR $200

-The finance charge that needs to be repaid in addition to the principal loan amount borrowed that is used to determine your total loan repayment over the term of the loan.
+The finance charge that needs to be repaid in addition to the principal loan amount borrowed determines your total loan repayment over the loan term.
 Hint: lower is better.

 What is an Interest Rate?
 Correct!

-As you list out each loan you have taken be sure to note the interest rate and term.
-You can use free online calculators to give you an estimate of what the total cost of the loan with interest will be as well as your monthly payment.
-Knowing your interest rate will be important before you begin repayment, as you may want to shop for a lower student loan refinance rate as rates could have gone down since you signed for the loan a few years back.
-When shopping for a refinance loan with the best rate, be sure to compare the Annual Percentage Rate (APR), not the interest rate alone, as the APR includes any required fees in the calculation.
-Also be sure to note if any of your student loans were taken out with fixed rates versus variable.
-Variable rates will change whenever the index rate changes which will also change your minimum monthly required payment amount as well as your total amount due.
+As you list each loan you have taken, note the interest rate and term.
+You can use free online calculators to give you an estimate of the total cost of the loan with interest as well as your monthly payment.
+Knowing your interest rate will be important before you begin repayment, as you may want to shop for a lower student loan refinance rate, as rates could have gone down since you signed for the loan a few years back.
+When shopping for a refinance loan with the best rate, compare the Annual Percentage Rate (APR), not the interest rate alone, as the APR includes any required fees in the calculation.
+Also, note if any of your student loans were taken out with fixed rates versus variable.
+Variable rates will change whenever the index rate changes, which will also change your minimum monthly required payment amount and your total amount due.

-These organizations are often not who you borrowed your student loans from but the company that will be sending your monthly statements and collecting your money on behalf of the original lender.
+These organizations are often not the lender from whom you borrowed your student loans but the company that will send your monthly statements and collect your money on behalf of the original lender.
 This is especially true for your federal student loans.

 What is a loan servicer?
 Correct.

 Below are resources for you to use to learn who will be servicing your loans.
-It is important to know who you will be making monthly payments to and what the policies are in regards to acceptable payment methods, due dates, late penalties, and what your options will be if you are having difficulty with on-time payments.
-Be sure to ask if there are any discounts associated with a particular payment method, e.g., automatic payments from checking or savings, to help you reduce your costs.
+It is important to know who you will be making monthly payments to and what the policies are regarding acceptable payment methods, due dates, late penalties, and your options if you are having difficulty with on-time payments.
+Be sure to ask if any discounts are associated with a particular payment method, e.g., automatic payments from checking or savings, to help you reduce your costs.

-• visit your account dashboard, find the “My Aid” section, and select “View loan servicer details,” or
+- visit your account dashboard, find the “My Aid” section, and select “View loan servicer details,”

 For Private Students Loans: Contact the company that originated the loan to learn whether or not they will be servicing your loan.